jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 ### User Login API Route

-In the `backend/routes/api/session.js` file, import the following at the top of the file and create an Express router:
+In the `backend/routes/api/session.js` file, import the following code at the top of the file and create an Express router:

 ```js